lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 warnings.filterwarnings('ignore')
 ```

-    The autoreload extension is already loaded.
-To reload it, use:
-      %reload_ext autoreload

 ```python
 one_random_student(mccalister)
 ```

-    Karim

-Even with tensors of higher **rank**
+    Matt

+Tensors with higher numbers of dimensions have a higher **rank**, in the language of TensorFlow.

 A matrix with rows and columns only, like the black and white numbers, are **rank 2**.